Exact Bayesian inference for discretely observed Markov Jump Processes using finite rate matrices: Numerical comparisons

-Using $\Delta t=0.2$ we observed a severe right truncation in the right tails of the four parameters involved in reversible reactions ($\psi_1,\psi_2,\psi_5,\psi_6$) so we decreased the time step to $\Delta t=0.05$, a run which took approximately $90$ hours for $2\times 10^4$ iterations and gave a minimum ESS of $1404$.
 Posteriors resulting from the final discretisation are compared with the true posteriors in Figure \ref{fig.ARpostcomp}.
 Even with this discretisation a clear premature decay is visible in the four parameters involved in reversible reactions.
 The issue is likely to be compounded for $\psi_1$, $\psi_2$ and $\psi_3$ by the error in approximating an MJP with an SDE since the first three reaction rates depend on the number of $\mathsf{DNA}$ molecules, which, with the set up detailed in Appendix \ref{sec.paramvals}, can only take values of $0$, $1$ or $2$.

 Decreasing the discretisation interval of the CLE still further would reduce (but not entirely remove) the error resulting from the CLE approximation; however, this would reduce the computational efficiency still further, and particle MCMC using the current discretisation is already only half as efficient as nMESA.